 Are you headed to Paris as a family?
 Luckily for you, Paris is magical with little ones and grown ups alike.
-While I’ve lived in France previously, and my husband and I had traveled there either alone or with a newborn, we’d never taken all 4 kids with us.
-Fortunately, there are tons of things to do in Paris with kids!
+We’ve visited Paris as a couple, with a newborn, and with 4 young kids, and we’ve loved it every time.
+There are tons of amazing things to do in Paris with kids!

 Here is our list of the best things to do when visiting Paris with kids that you can’t miss!